THE 30TH ANNUAL STRATHMORE JURIED EXHIBITION

-Submissions will be considered through a blind jurying process and juried on aesthetic value, mastery of craft, and relevance to the exhibition theme.
+Submissions will be evaluated on aesthetic value, mastery of craft, and relevance to the exhibition theme.
 Each artwork will be considered individually.
-There is no limit to how many works from one artist’s entry may be accepted.
+There is no limit to how many works from one artist's entry may be accepted.

-Cash prizes will be awarded to Best in Show, First Runner Up, and Second Runner Up at the opening reception.
+Cash prizes will be awarded to Best in Show, First Prize, and Second Prize at the opening reception.
 Honorable Mentions will also be recognized.

 The Mansion at Strathmore uses the cable based Arakawa hanging system.
 All hanging artworks must be fitted with 3/4" d-rings or larger, or use screw eyes with a 1/4" diameter.
 If using a metal frame, omni or screw hangers must be fitted to the frame.
 All d-rings, screw eyes, and omni or screw hangers should be installed at 1/4 or less of the total height down from the top of the artwork to ensure that the artwork hangs flush to the wall.
 Cleats, sawtooth hangers, steel plates and wire, or any other hanging device requiring a nail in the wall are not acceptable hanging mechanisms.